Clara Maass: Early life

-Clara Maass was born in East Orange, New Jersey, to German immigrants Hedwig and Robert Maass.
-She was the oldest of nine children in a devout Lutheran family.
-Clara's family was impoverished and to help alleviate the financial burden of one child on her family, she went to work as a "mother's helper" for a local woman while in elementary school.
-She did not generate any income, but was able to live and eat with her employer's family.
+Clara Louise Maass was born in East Orange, New Jersey, to German immigrants Hedwig and Robert Maass.
+She was the oldest of ten children in a devout Lutheran family.
+Clara's family was impoverished and to help alleviate the financial burden of one child on her family, she went to work as a "mother's helper" for a local woman while finishing high school after her family had failed in the farming industry.
+Her father had become a hatter and opened up a small grocery store to try to bring in more revenue.
+While she did not generate any income as a helper, she was still able to live and eat with her employer's family.
+Then at the age of 15, she began working at the Newark Orphan Asylum, and two years later, at the age of 17, Maass started nursing school at the Christina Trefz Training School for Nurses after being influenced by Florence Nightingale.

 In 1895, she became one of the first graduates of Newark German Hospital's Christina Trefz Training School for Nurses.
 By 1898, she had been promoted to head nurse at Newark German Hospital, where she was known for her hard work and dedication to her profession.

 Army service

-In April 1898, during the Spanish–American War, Maass volunteered as a contract nurse for the United States Army (the Army Nurse Corps did not yet exist).
-She served with the Seventh U.S. Army Corps from October 1, 1898, to February 5, 1899, in Jacksonville, Florida; Savannah, Georgia; and Santiago, Cuba.
+In April 1898, during the Spanish–American War, Maass volunteered as a contract nurse for the United States Army (the Army Nurse Corps did not yet exist), however, she was sent home because she came down with dengue fever.
+She then served with the Seventh U.S. Army Corps from October 1, 1898, to February 5, 1899, in Jacksonville, Florida; Savannah, Georgia; and Santiago, Cuba.
 She was discharged in 1899, but volunteered again to serve with the Eighth U.S. Army Corps in the Philippines from November 1899 to mid-1900.

 During her service with the military, she saw few battle injuries.
 Instead, most of her nursing duties came in providing medical aid to soldiers suffering from infectious diseases like typhoid, malaria, dengue and yellow fever.
 She contracted dengue in Manila, and was sent home.

+She went back to serve her country after hearing about the telegram that Major General William C. Gorgas had sent out asking for nurses to come volunteer in Cuba.